erezsh/reladiff/docs/how-to-use.md

 2.table = "rating_del1"
 ```

-In this example, running `data-diff --conf myconfig.toml --run test_diff` will compare between `rating` and `rating_del1`.
+In this example, running `reladiff --conf myconfig.toml --run test_diff` will compare between `rating` and `rating_del1`.
 It will use the `timestamp` column as the update column, as specified in `run.default`.
 However, it won't be verbose, since that
 flag is overwritten to `false`.

-Running it with `data-diff --conf myconfig.toml --run test_diff -v` will set verbose back to `true`.
+Running it with `reladiff --conf myconfig.toml --run test_diff -v` will set verbose back to `true`.

 ## How to use from Python